Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Positionality and Participatory Approach

-This research results from a project between ACMU and PersonalData.IO for seven months (August 2024 - March 2025).
-A union member and the NGO's director met at an international forum of data workers at the European Parliament in Brussels.
-Their discussion led to establishing a common project that would address the union's concerns.
-The project was conceived together and developed as partners, avoiding the traditional researcher-participant model, and received funding successfully.
-Grant resources were distributed upon budget agreement between the two organisations.
+This research results from a seven-month participatory project between ACMU and PersonalData.IO (August 2024--March 2025).
+The project was conceived and developed as a partnership, avoiding the traditional researcher-participant model, and received external funding distributed upon budget agreement between the two organisations.

-Together, with the NGO's expertise on data protection and the workers' expertise on content moderation, the project sought to support workers in accessing their personal data from companies where they had previously been employed using the European General Data Protection Regulation (see\ref{sec:datacollection}).
-Personal data could serve as evidence of working conditions: a new means to defend their labour rights as they have encountered significant challenges in proving their working conditions due to opacity and workers’ isolation practices under secrecy clauses on the part of these companies.
+The collaboration was structured around weekly online meetings lasting between one and two hours, organised in two successive phases corresponding to the two data collection methods.
+In the first phase, dedicated to the map, the group established a common framework for data collection.
+Each member then collected information about different companies from their own knowledge and experience, which was subsequently harmonised and processed by the data scientist.
+The resulting map was discussed collectively during meetings to improve its readability and accuracy.
+The group then produced a press release and contacted journalists, with union members conducting interviews that led to published articles on the map's findings.